SparkPost/python-sparkpost/docs/django/backend.rst

 Additional documentation
 ------------------------

-See the `Using SparkPost with Django`_ in support page.
+See our `Using SparkPost with Django`_ in support article.

 .. _Using SparkPost with Django: https://support.sparkpost.com/customer/en/portal/articles/2169630-using-sparkpost-with-django?b_id=7411